Introduction to Unix File System

 1. Ordinary Files

-These files are used to store information of the users.
-It may be some text or any image which is stored.
-It is normally located under a directory and does not contain any other files.
+These files store information of the users, which can be text or images.
+It is usually located under a directory and contains no other files.

 2. Directories

 Directories help in organizing the files which are present.
-The directories can contain ordinary files, special files or even other directories.
+The directories can contain ordinary, special, or other directories.
 All these directories are the descendants of the root directory.

 3. Special Files

-The special files are used to represent physical devices like printer, tape driver or a terminal.
+The special files represent physical devices like a printer, tape driver, or terminal.
 Unix considers any device to be a file.
-Even the terminal is considered to be a file.
-It is considered as standard input file from where input is read.
-This terminal is also the standard output file which is the command’s output.
+The terminal is considered a file and functions as a standard input file, used for reading input.
+This terminal is also the standard output file, the command’s output.

 4. Pipes

-To link commands Unix provides pipes.
+To link commands, Unix provides pipes.
 The pipe is a temporary file.
-This also holds data from one command which is kept until it is read by another command.
-The output of one command is given to the next command as an input.
+It also retains data from one command until another command reads it.
+The output of one command serves as the input to the next command.

 File Descriptor and Inode

-There is clear segregation between the contents of the file and the information which is present in the file.
+There is clear segregation between the file’s contents and the information present in the file.
 All files consist of a sequence of characters except for the device and special files.
-The information which is needed in the filesystem to handle the files is included in a data structure which is called inode.
-The inode is used to identify a file.
-A few attributes must be provided to handle the kernel and filesystem functions.
-To name a few the attributes are file type, device id, user id of file owner, access rights and file mode, etc.
+The required information in the filesystem to handle the files is included in an inode data structure.
+The inode identifies a file and requires certain attributes to manage kernel and filesystem functions.
+The attributes are file type, device id, user id of file owner, access rights and file mode, etc.

 Additional File Attributes in Unix File System

-- Permission modes: It tells the permissions which are assigned to a file for the owner.
+- Permission modes: It tells the permissions assigned to a file for the owner.

 - Owner: This is the owner of the file.